Region

 School children and community members educated in eye health and sanitation.

-The countries in Australasia that The Foundation works in are Australia, Timor-Leste, Papua New Guinea, Solomin Islands and Nauru.
+The countries in Australasia that The Foundation works in are Australia, Timor-Leste, Papua New Guinea, Solomon Islands and Nauru.